PlatformAwareProgramming/CloudClusters.jl/README.md

 As shown in the previous examples of using the ___@cluster___ macro, _CloudClusters.jl_ supports _cluster contracts_ to specify _assumptions_ about _features_ of clusters, with special attention to the types of VM instances comprising cluster nodes.

 Cluster contracts are a set of key-value pairs ```k => v``` called _assumption parameters_, where ```k``` is a name and ```v``` is a _platform type_.
 A predefined set of assumption parameters is supported, each with a _name_ and a _base platform type_.
-They are listed [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#list-of-supported-assumption-parameters), They provide a wide spectrum of assumptions for allowing users to specify the architectural characteristics of a cluster to satisfy their needs.
+They are listed [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/edit/decarvalhojunior-fh-patch-1-README/README.md#list-of-supported-assumption-parameters), providing a wide spectrum of assumptions for allowing users to specify the architectural characteristics of a cluster to satisfy their needs.

 In the case of ```my_first_cluster_contract```, the user uses the assumption parameters ___node_count___ and ___nodes_machinetype___ to specify that the required cluster must have four nodes and that the VM instances that comprise the cluster nodes must be of the ___t3.xlarge___ type, offered by the AWS EC2 provider.
 This is a direct approach, the simplest and less abstract one, where the resolution procedure, triggered by a call to __@resolve__ , will return the EC2's ___t3.xlarge___ as the VM instance type that satisfies the contract.